a5kin/genart/studies/making_of/arcs_of_verona/README.md

 ![Arcs Of Verona (Phase 5)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase05.png)

-To cast more natural light to the scene, I improved the coloring for the arcs by adding few extra parameters to the arc's drawing function.
+To cast more natural light to the scene, I improved the coloring for the arcs by adding a few extra parameters to the arc's drawing function.

 First, are two ratios by which lower and upper bricks are lighter/darker than a base arc color.
 I noticed that arcs are lighter at the bottom and darker at the top.
 So, I picked up those two params giving arcs that 'gradient' feeling.
 Note, that each brick is still filled with a solid color.
-And that color still determined by a random Gauss component.
+And that color is still determined by a random Gaussian component.

 ### Phase 6: Advanced Lighting